Phobos-developers/Phobos/docs/Contributing.md

   - `Misc/` - uncategorized source code, including hooks that don't belong to an extension class.
   - `Utilities/` - common code that is used across the project.
   - `Phobos.cpp`/`Phobos.h` - extension bootstrapping code.
-  - `Phobos.Ext.cpp` - contains ~~dark C++ magic~~ common processing code new or extended classes.
+  - `Phobos.Ext.cpp` - contains common processing code new or extended classes.
 If you define a new or extended class you have to add your new class into `MassActions` global variable type declaration in this file.
 - `YRpp/` - contains the header files to interact with / describe types included in game binary and also macros to write hooks using Syringe.
 Included as a submodule.

 ### Code styleguide